 Audio Recording Technology Program

 Audio Recording Technology is a concentration of the Business Management and the Jazz/Commercial Music programs at Five Towns College.
-This concentration promotes a hands-on style of learning that very few institutions can match.
-The professors are devoted, knowledgeable and incredibly passionate about elevating students to the next level.
+This concentration promotes a hands-on style of learning that very few music producing colleges can match.
+Audio recording program professors are devoted, knowledgeable and incredibly passionate about elevating students to the next level.
 Most importantly, they’re completely committed to their craft.

 Combining state-of-the-art analog and digital equipment with an exciting classroom environment, these instructors have developed a truly unique philosophy centered on molding students into future leaders in this field—while staying true to the audio recording skills that allowed them to excel for so many years.

-But before embarking on professional life, students learn important lessons that will set them on the path to successful careers as engineers and producers in many different fields of audio recording technology.
+But before embarking on professional life, students learn important lessons that will set them on the path to successful careers as engineers and producers in many different fields of audio and recording engineering technology.

 Hands-On Audio Recording Education

 Early on, the concentration’s unrivaled staff provides expert lessons about the industry.
 But more importantly, students get the hands-on-experience that only Five Towns College can offer.
-The concentration is designed to instill in students the tools they need to succeed in recording, engineering procedures, music production techniques and audio/video post-production, all the while training in four cutting-edge recording studios.
+The audio recording program is designed to instill in students the tools they need to succeed in recording, engineering procedures, music production techniques and audio/video post-production, all the while training in four cutting-edge recording studios.

 State-of-the-Art Recording Studios